luiztramontini/book-pages/README.md

 # book-pages
-Code that turns the pages of the book
+Code that turns the pages of the book.
+I'm using it in my OOP studies.